serhmarch/ModbusTools/README.md

 Modbus Tools are a free, open-source  tools with a simple user interface written in C++/Qt.
 It implements TCP, RTU and ASCII versions of Modbus Protocol.

+### *New in version 0.4*:

+*From now server application allows you to create program logic for the Modbus device simulator using your favorite Python programming language.*

 Software implements such Modbus functions as:
 * `1 ` (`0x01`) - `READ_COILS`
 * `2 ` (`0x02`) - `READ_DISCRETE_INPUTS`